Chinny, Chin, Chin

 Indian Rocks Beach, FL

-When some were speaking about the temple, how it was adorned with beautiful stones and gifts dedicated to God, Jesus said, "As for these things that you see, the days will come when not one stone will be left upon another; all will be thrown down."
-They asked him, "Teacher, when will this be, and what will be the sign that this is about to take place?"
-And he said, "Beware that you are not led astray; for many will come in my name and say, `I am he!' and, `The time is near!'
+5 And as some spoke of the temple, how it was adorned with noble stones and offerings, he said, 6 “As for these things which you see, the days will come when there shall not be left here one stone upon another that will not be thrown down.”
+7 And they asked him, “Teacher, when will this be, and what will be the sign when this is about to take place?”
+8 And he said, “Take heed that you are not led astray; for many will come in my name, saying, ‘I am he!’ and, ‘The time is at hand!’
 Do not go after them.
-"When you hear of wars and insurrections, do not be terrified; for these things must take place first, but the end will not follow immediately."
-Then he said to them, "Nation will rise against nation, and kingdom against kingdom; there will be great earthquakes, and in various places famines and plagues; and there will be dreadful portents and great signs from heaven.
+9 And when you hear of wars and tumults, do not be terrified; for this must first take place, but the end will not be at once.”
+10 Then he said to them, “Nation will rise against nation, and kingdom against kingdom; 11 there will be great earthquakes, and in various places famines and pestilences; and there will be terrors and great signs from heaven.
+12 But before all this they will lay their hands on you and persecute you, delivering you up to the synagogues and prisons, and you will be brought before kings and governors for my name’s sake.
+13 This will be a time for you to bear testimony.
+14 Settle it therefore in your minds, not to meditate beforehand how to answer; 15 for I will give you a mouth and wisdom, which none of your adversaries will be able to withstand or contradict.
+16 You will be delivered up even by parents and brothers and kinsmen and friends, and some of you they will put to death; 17 you will be hated by all for my name’s sake.
+18 But not a hair of your head will perish.
+19 By your endurance you will gain your lives.

 The Three Little Pigs, James Orchard, 1886